 We’ll show you five different approaches to data-driven redesign.
 One should fit your situation.

-I’ll write more about what we’re learning from our redesign.
+Meanwhile, check out how to take the risk out of your website redesign.
+I’ll write more about what we’re learning from our redesign soon.

 - Developing a ‘Market-First’ Strategy for Your Website Redesign - May 15, 2019